Brightside Studios

 Proof.

 The approach itself isn't theoretical.
-Outside the ministry world, organizations using this same personalization, on the same tool, have turned flat lists into their largest revenue source, lifted opt-ins several times over, and moved the majority of their revenue to recurring.
+Outside the ministry world, organizations using this same personalization, on the same tool, have turned flat lists into their biggest source of revenue, multiplied opt-in rates several times over, and moved most of their revenue to recurring.
 The mechanism is proven.
-The team at Axis is the proof it works for a ministry like yours.
+The team behind The Culture Translator is the proof it works for a ministry like yours.

 We're a preferred RightMessage partner, and we work only with faith-based ministries in your range.